raindrum/citeurl/docs_source/template-yamls.md

 That regex lets the template know that "42 U.S.C. § 1988" is a reference to section 1988 of Title 42 of the U.S. Code, and so are a few similar-looking things like "42 USC 1988".

 Either way, "42" and "1988" will be stored as tokens and can be inserted into the `URL builder` to make [this link](https://www.law.cornell.edu/uscode/text/42/1988).
 The `name builder` works the same way.
-Regardless of any formatting differences in the text that was matched, the it lets CiteURL display that citation as "42 U.S.C. § 1988."
+Regardless of any formatting differences in the text that was matched, it lets CiteURL display that citation as "42 U.S.C. § 1988."

 Now that you've got the basic concept, let's go over the parts in more detail.